You are planning to spend one week in Jordan?

 So you want to go to Jordan but only have limited time?
 Don’t worry!
 The country is so small you can still see so many beautiful places within a week.
 To help you pick the best things to see and do I wrote up this guide on how to spend one week in Jordan just for you!

-The morning of day 2 you should use for some sightseeing, walk up to the citadel to get an overview of Amman and visit the Archaeological Museum up there.
+The morning of day 2 you should use for some sightseeing in Amman, walk up to the citadel to get an overview of the city and visit the Archaeological Museum up there.
 They have the apparently oldest human statues on display there and lots of everyday items and jewellery dating back to the bronze age.

 From there, walk down to the Roman Theatre and imagine yourself being transferred to the old times.
 Sitting there in the ranks, watching a play performed with the temple up on the citadel in the background.